Image: NASA/JPL/University of Arizona

 And he hated my brother, who likewise hated him.

 I'm not sure when their rivalry started, but it blossomed in high school, where Skip and Chuck waged a constant war for supremacy.
-I don't need to tell you that high school does not mirror the real world, which was good news for my brother, for it allowed the son of a poor alcoholic to not only compete with the richest kid in town but beat him in damned near every high-school discipline.
+I don't need to tell you high school does not mirror the real world, which was good news for my brother, for it allowed the son of a poor alcoholic to not only compete with the richest kid in town but beat him in damned near every high-school discipline.
 Chuck was the quarterback and the homecoming king, and screwed the best-looking girls in school.
 Skip had to settle for playing flanker and safety, and while he got his share of girls and basked in his share of popularity, it nevertheless infuriated him that a poor kid like Chuck could get the better of him.
 Skip scored a victory in academics—he was valedictorian—but that wasn't even a contest as my brother never took the field.
-He also had the Roadmaster, a sixteenth-birthday gift from his father.
+He also had the Roadmaster, a 16th-birthday gift from his father.
 It was a gorgeous car, the fastest in town; comparing it to our '46 Ford was like putting a Thoroughbred up against a jackass.
 I don't know if the two of them ever raced, but if they did the outcome is certain.
 Yet in the duel for backseat dominance the winner was obvious; the '46 Ford saw a lot more action than the Roadmaster, much to Skip's dismay.

 But high school glory is fleeting, as millions of former jocks can tell you.
 The real world lets you know in a hurry just who you really are, especially when you're poor.
 In short, Skip flew off to college—Princeton, no less—while my brother crash-landed at Moe's Texaco.
 In the end all their battles meant nothing; Skip had clearly won the war, and it showed in his gleaming smile and radiant fitness, a stark contrast to my brother's three-day beard, greasy uniform, and ever-present limp.